-Once all the functions, and their public interfaces for the

-TemperatureConverterCtl2 have been defined, the workspace is saved and TEMP.
-DLL is remade using Export from the Session File menu.
-For brevity, this process is not shown pictorially here.
+Once all the functions, and their public interfaces for the TemperatureConverterCtl2 have been defined, the workspace is saved and temp.dll is remade using Export from the Session File menu.
+For brevity, this pro-

 So long as it has access to this DLL, our custom control may be accessed from any ASP.NET Web Page, and a simple example is shown below.